dockersamples/catalog-service-node-gcn2025/README.md

 # Catalog Service - Node

+> [!NOTE]
+> This repo is a fork of the [Catalog Service (Node)](https://github.com/dockersamples/catalog-service-node) project specifically for Google Cloud Next 2025.
+> It will be archived and not maintained after the event.
+Go to the original repo for the ongoing project.

 This repo is a demo project that demonstrates all of Docker's services in a single project.
 Specifically, it includes the following:

 - A containerized development environment (in a few varieties of setup)